sygnaltech/webflow-util/docs/webflow-format/numbers/index.md

 {% assign lib_url = "https://cdn.jsdelivr.net/gh/sygnaltech/webflow-util" %}
 {% endif %}

-## Advanced Element Filtering
+## Format Numbers & Currencies

 <a class="button is-danger" href="https://webflow-collections.webflow.io/formatting-numbers" target="_blank">View Demonstration in Webflow</a>

-Webflow supports the storage of numbers and decimals in the CMS, but has virtually no formatting options besides the number of decimal places you want to see.
+Webflow supports the storage of numbers, including integers and decimals, in the CMS, but has virtually no formatting options.

+For decimal values, Webflow allows you to specify the number of decimal places you want to see in the CMS-bound field, however there are no options for commas, units, or currency formats.

 This library allows you to format those numbers in commonly recognized formats, including

-- USD
+- USD currency ( also useful for AUD, NZD, and others )
-- GBP
+- GBP currency
-- EUR
+- EUR currency
-- JPY
+- JPY currency
 - %

 And more will come as [users request](mailto:wfu@sygnal.com).